DC-DiT: Adaptive Compute and Elastic Inference for Visual Generation via Dynamic Chunking: Method

 \subsection{Overall architecture}

-The standard DiT applies a fixed patching operation to the input latent image by grouping together non-overlapping $P \times P$ patches, where $P > 1$ is a hyperparameter fixed during both training and inference \cite{peebles2023scalablediffusionmodelstransformers}, resulting in a $P^2$ compression ratio.
-In contrast, DC-DiT applies a patchify operation with $P=1$, which effectively just flattens the latent image into a token sequence.
-The grouping of nearby latent pixels into combined vision tokens is performed by a dynamic and data-dependent chunking mechanism learned end-to-end jointly with the diffusion model.
+The standard DiT patchifies the input latent image into non-overlapping $P \times P$ patches, with $P>1$ fixed during both training and inference~\cite{peebles2023scalablediffusionmodelstransformers}.
+In contrast, DC-DiT operates on the flattened latent grid, equivalent to patching with $P=1$, and learns to dynamically group nearby latent pixels into content-dependent vision tokens jointly with diffusion training.

-The flattened token sequence passes through an isotropic encoder whose main purpose is to aggregate multiple neighboring tokens into consolidated representations, which allows the subsequent chunking layer to dynamically decide which tokens to drop and which to keep.
-Intuitively, the chunking layer \emph{drops} tokens whose consolidated representations are similar enough to that of neighboring tokens and \emph{keeps} tokens that sufficiently represent its neighboring dropped tokens.
-Therefore, the role of the encoder is to mix information between tokens to enable such a dynamic chunking mechanism.

-This compressed token sequence is processed by DiT blocks.
-For controlled experiments, we keep the design of the DiT blocks the same as \cite{peebles2023scalablediffusionmodelstransformers}, with adaLN-Zero layers for conditioning.
-After the DiT blocks, the de-chunking layer decompresses the sequence back to its original resolution.
-The isotropic decoder finally maps the tokens sequence back to the prediction space of the diffusion model.
-A residual connection from the encoder output is added after de-chunking and before the decoder, carrying fine-grained spatial information around the compressed inner network.
-The residual is gated by the router's boundary probabilities via a straight-through estimator (STE) \cite{bengio2013estimating}, which preserves the discrete routing decisions in the forward pass while allowing gradients to propagate through the routing probabilities during training.
+DC-DiT wraps a DiT backbone with an encoder-router-decoder scaffold, illustrated in Figure~\ref{fig:Dc-DiT}.
+First, an isotropic encoder mixes local information across neighboring latent tokens, producing features suitable for routing.
+A router then predicts boundary probabilities: tokens that are hard to predict from their neighborhood are assigned high probabilities, while locally redundant tokens are assigned lower probabilities.
+The elastic chunking layer retains a shortened sequence of tokens based on boundary probabilities.
+The shortened tokens are further processed by a DiT backbone, which comprises a series of blocks with architecture similar to \cite{peebles2023scalablediffusionmodelstransformers}.
+Before the backbone, sinusoidal positional embeddings are added using each retained token's original 2D grid position.
+After the backbone, a de-chunking layer restores the sequence to the original latent-grid resolution, and an isotropic decoder maps it back to the diffusion prediction space.
+A residual connection from the encoder output is added after de-chunking and before decoding to preserve fine-grained spatial information.
+This residual is gated by the router's boundary probabilities using a straight-through estimator (STE)~\cite{bengio2013estimating}, which keeps discrete routing decisions in the forward pass while allowing gradients to flow through the routing probabilities during training.
+This inference procedure is repeated for each diffusion timestep.